R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 [Conclave web host](conclave-web-host.md), then the client needs to use the [`WebEnclaveTransport`](api/-conclave%20-core/com.r3.conclave.client.web/-web-enclave-transport/index.html) class.

 This sample uses a simple, socket-based `EnclaveTransport`.
+It requires `host` and `port` parameters.
+It

 ```java
 public class MyEnclaveTransport implements EnclaveTransport, Closeable {